bruceravel/demeter/documentation/Artemis/extended/qfs.rst

     reliably and with good muffin tin radii.

-    There is yet another advantage to this over attempting to use QFS for higher shells – consideration of multiple scattering paths.
+    There is yet another advantage to this over attempting to use QFS for higher shells |nd| consideration of multiple scattering paths.
 In the example from Shelly's paper, there are several small but non-negligible MS paths to be considered for both carboxyl and phosphoryl ligands.
 Neglecting those in favor of a